 Emerita dr. sc.
 Biserka Kojić-Prodić is a scientific consultant of the calixDNA project team in the field of macromolecular crystallography, crystallization, as well as in dissemination of the result and organization of the workshop.

-Dr. sc.
-Benoit Colasson is an associate professor at the University of Paris and works in the Group for Supramolecular Biomimetic Chemistry.
+Prof. dr. sc.
+Benoit Colasson is an associate professor at the University of Paris and head of the Group for Supramolecular Biomimetic Chemistry.
 His responsibilities within the calixDNA project include: (i) the design and synthesis of the SBBs (genZ, gen1 and gen2), and (ii) direct mentoring the PhD student in the part of his/her research pertaining to design and synthesis of the SBBs.